Skip to main content

 Benefits:

-• Direct MCP protocol
+• Direct MCP protocol, lower latency

 • Single connection focused